 - Check if the soil is suitable for construction.

 - Identify liquefaction possibilities.
-If you find high liquefaction in the land, there is a 50% chance of experience an earthquake within a 100-year period that will be strong enough to cause liquefaction.
+If you find high liquefaction in the land, there is a 50% chance of experiencing an earthquake within a 100-year period that will be strong enough to cause liquefaction.

 - Monitor slope stability to determine the possibility of a landslide.